obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 - Store icons in the `Attachments/icons` folder.
 - Add the prefix `lucide-` before the Lucide icon name.
-- Add the prefix `obsidian-` before the Obsidian icon name.
+- Add the prefix `obsidian-icon-` before the Obsidian icon name.

 **Example:** The icon for creating a new canvas should be named `lucide-layout-dashboard`.